luttje/gmod-experiment-redux/plugins/nemesis_ai/voice-generator/README.md

 ## 🚀 Getting Started

-1. Ensure you have [Docker](https://www.docker.com/) installed.
+1. Ensure you have [Docker](https://www.docker.com/) installed and running.

 2. Clone (or download) this repository.

 3. Open a terminal (or command prompt) in this directory.

 4. Build the docker image in this directory.
+This is a one-time operation, unless you make changes to the Dockerfile or node script.

     ```bash
     docker build -t voice-generator .